What Is A Hydrosol?

-Hydrosols are much gentler than their essential oil counterparts and unlike most essential oils that should be diluted before using them on your skin, hydrosols can be applied directly on the skin.
-They are generally safe for all ages, those with sensitive skin and even pets.
+Hydrosols are much gentler than their essential oil counterparts and unlike most essential oils that should be diluted before using them on your skin, hydrosols can be applied directly to the skin.
+They are generally safe for all ages, those with sensitive skin, and even pets.

 Hydrosols may be less concentrated but they can offer subtle aromatherapy and their own therapeutic benefits.

 There are numerous articles on the internet that describe the many ways in which to use hydrosols, so I am not going to spend a lot of time on that subject in this blog.

 Each type of hydrosol brings its own unique benefits to the skin.
 They can be used as a mild facial toner or cleanser, a hair and scalp tonic, or an aromatic mist.

 They can be added to baths or used to mix up your favorite clay masks.
 You can create your own special facial moisturizer by adding a spritz of hydrosol after applying facial oil.